srisarya/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 be found
 [here](https://github.com/wurmlab/templates/blob/master/project_structures.md "Typical multi-day project structure").

-For the purpose of these practicals we will use a slightly simplified version of the directory structure explained above.
+For these practicals, we will use a slightly simplified version of the directory structure explained above.

 For each practical, you will have to create the following directory structure: